 What about snacks?

-Try not to offer your child snacks close to mealtimes.
-If the next meal is several hours away, it’s okay to serve a snack.
-If the meal is in the next hour, avoid offering your child a snack.
-If your child comes to the table hungry, he or she is more likely to eat the meal.
+Only offer a snack if the next meal is several hours away.
+If the meal will be within the next hour, skip the snack.
+If your child comes to the table hungry, they are more likely to eat.